-1. Turn water heater power OFF (both electric & LP gas on standard storage water heater).
-Single switch inside the RV for Truma AquaGo tankless water heater.
+Turn water heater power OFF (both electric and LP gas on standard storage water heater).
+Single switch is inside the RV for the tankless water heater.
 Set the colored valves to SANITIZE as indicated on the utility center label.
 This automatically bypasses the water heater.